FREDA: Flexible Relation Extraction Data Annotation: Related Work

-A similar approach to Distant Supervision is T-REx \cite{elsahar2018t}.
-In this case, the text-KB-fact-alignment is done more carefully using keyword matching, resulting in a significantly higher annotation quality.
-However, these approaches suffer from a restriction problem: only relations found in existing KBs can be considered.
-Therefore, if new relations or relations with a very low coverage in these KBs are of interest, such an approach cannot be used.

 KnowledgeNet \cite{mesquita2019knowledgenet} is a project aiming to manually annotate 100,000 facts for 100 properties, although at the time of publication 13,425 facts for 15 relations were available.
-Their annotation pipeline consists of the following steps:
+Data annotation consists of the following steps:

-\begin{enumerate} \item Fetch sentences: Using T-REx to find sentences that could describe facts from Wikidata\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Main_Page}} and, in addition, sentences that contain certain keywords, chosen for each property, and therefore potentially expressing a fact of interest. \item Mention Detection: Annotators are asked to highlight entity names. \item Fact Classification: Pairs of mentions are classified as positive or negative examples for a relation. \item Entity Linking: Linking mentioned entities to their corresponding Wikidata entity. \end{enumerate}
+\begin{enumerate} \item Fetch sentences: Using T-REx \cite{elsahar2018t}, a system to align text and KB facts, to find sentences that could describe facts from Wikidata\footnote{\url{https://www.wikidata.org}} and, in addition, sentences that contain certain keywords. \item Mention Detection: Annotators are asked to highlight entity names. \item Fact Classification: Pairs of mentions are classified as positive or negative for a relation. \item Entity Linking: Linking mentioned entities to their corresponding Wikidata entity. \end{enumerate}

 Each sentence is labeled by at least two annotators to ensure high data quality.
 The authors report an average of 3.9 minutes to annotate a single sentence by up to 3 annotators.
 In our approach, Entity Linking is not explicitly done.
 However, this step is only responsible for 28\% of the time spent according to their study, and therefore a significant amount of time (about 2.8 minutes) is still needed to annotate a sentence.